omarbay/ITVizion-Visualization-Toolbox/README.md

 per parameter and identifying their relationships.
 The module includes a user interface (UI) designed to interact with the Seeq server.
 Specifically, the UI can be installed as an Add-on Tool in Seeq Workbench.

-Developed by Omar Bayomie for IT Vizion partnering with Seeq (the source code is under proprietary protection of IT Vizion)
+Developed by Omar Bayomie for IT Vizion partnering with Seeq (the source code is under proprietary protection)

 # Installation